Supply Chain Process Optimization Using Linear Programming

 Formulation

-- Decisions variables: variables that can be numeric or boolean
+- Decision variables: variables that can be numeric or boolean

-- Objective function: a linear function of the variables that we want to minimize or maximize
+- Objective function: a linear function of the variables that we want to minimise or maximise

 - Formulate the constraints: a set of equations combining the different decision variables